senacand/jouzu-counter/README.md

 # Nihongo Jouzu Desu Ne Counter 🎌

-A fun, light-hearted website that counts the days since someone last told you "nihongo jouzu desu ne" (your Japanese is good/skilled).
-Perfect for anyone learning Japanese who gets tired of hearing this phrase!
+A fun, light-hearted website that counts the days since someone last told me "nihongo jouzu desu ne".

-## Features

-- **Live Counter**: Displays days since the last encounter
-- **Encounter History**: Shows all previous encounters with dates and descriptions
-- **Fancy Design**: Modern, animated UI with gradients and smooth transitions
-- **Responsive**: Works on desktop, tablet, and mobile
-- **Easter Eggs**: Hidden surprises for curious users! 🥚
-- **Auto-updating**: Counter updates automatically at midnight

 ## How to Use